New phases in QCD at finite temperature and chemical potential: Introduction

 In this paper, we study the Veneziano limit of QCD, with degenerate quark mass $m$.
 As a disclaimer, we cannot solve strongly-coupled physics directly at finite chemical potential.
 This is the case not just analytically but also numerically because of the fermion sign problem~\cite{deForcrand:2009zkb,Nagata:2021ugx}.\footnote{ The situation may change when a fault-tolerant digital quantum computer becomes available. } Therefore, our analysis at finite chemical potential will be based on a few general principles and will necessarily be qualitative.
 That said, we use a key observation that does not depend on the details of the strongly-coupled dynamics: \uline{\textit{either string condensation or baryon condensation causes the GWW transition}}.
+(Here, `string condensation' refers to the condensation of long strings, whose lengths increase parametrically with $N_{\rm c}$.)
 Based on this, we propose a phase structure depicted in Fig.~\ref{fig:Mactive-vs-T-QCD} and Fig.~\ref{fig:revised_picture_mu_vs_T}.
 Specifically, at moderately large baryon chemical potential, we find three transition temperatures: $T_{{\rm PD}\to{\rm CD}}$, which separates partial deconfinement (PD) and complete deconfinement (CD); $T_{{\rm CC}\to{\rm PD}}$, which separates complete confinement (CC) and partial deconfinement;\footnote{Strictly speaking, CC$\to$PD should be seen as a crossover rather than a phase transition, as we will see in Sec.~\ref{sec:Veneziano-zero-mu}. } and $T_{\rm GWW}$ where the GWW transition takes place.
 The GWW transition separates the partially deconfined phase into two, which we call PD-1 ($T_{{\rm CC}\to{\rm PD}}<T<T_{{\rm GWW}}$) and PD-2 ($T_{{\rm GWW}}<T<T_{{\rm PD}\to{\rm CD}}$).
 At zero chemical potential, the GWW transition and PD$\to$CD transition merge, PD-2 disappears, and the three-phase picture proposed in the past is recovered.
 At a larger chemical potential, there are two confined phases, CC-1 and CC-2, with and without baryon condensation.

 This paper is organized as follows.
 In the rest of this introductory section, we provide a short summary of our proposal.
 A short review of partial deconfinement at vanishing chemical potential is provided in Sec.~\ref{sec:PD-review}.
 Sec.~\ref{sec:Veneziano-zero-mu} discusses partial deconfinement in QCD in the Veneziano limit.
 Sec.~\ref{sec:Veneziano-nonzero-mu} is the main part of this paper and studies the phase structure of QCD in the Veneziano limit at nonzero chemical potential.
 We conclude this paper with some discussion in Sec.~\ref{sec:discussion}.
 A summary of notation is provided in Appendix~\ref{sec:notation}.